UCSBCarpentry/2021-08-23-ucsb-python-online/index.md

   <li> <a href="https://www.anaconda.com/products/individual">Anaconda</a></li>
   <li> <b>Windows</b>: Make sure that <b>Register Anaconda as my default Python 3.x</b> option is selected.
 It should be the latest version of Anaconda</li>
   <li> <b>Mac</b>:Make sure install location is set to <b>install only for me</b> so Anaconda will install files locally</li>
-  <li> Verify the installation by opening the terminal and typing in jupyter notebook to launch a notebook </li>
+  <li> Verify the installation by opening the terminal and typing in <span style="font-family: monospace;">jupyter notebook</span> to launch a notebook </li>
 </ul>
-  You can download the <a href="https://github.com/UCSBCarpentry/2021-08-23-ucsb-python-online/blob/gh-pages/data/python_species.zip">data used for the workshop here</a>.
+  You can download the <a href="https://ucsbcarpentry.github.io/2021-08-23-ucsb-python-online/data/python_species.zip" download>data used for the workshop here</a>.
 <br>
   In addition, you will need an up-to-date web browser.
 </p>